FlexMeasures/flexmeasures/documentation/qa/algorithms.rst

 Forecasting
 -----------

-Forecasting algorithms are used by |FLEXMEASURES_PLATFORM_NAME| to assess the likelihood of future consumption/production and prices.
+Forecasting algorithms are used by FlexMeasures to assess the likelihood of future consumption/production and prices.
 Weather forecasting is included in the platform, but is not the result of an internal algorithm (see :ref:`weather`).
 The performance of our algorithms is indicated by the mean absolute error (MAE) and the weighted absolute percentage error (WAPE).
 Power profiles on an asset level often include zero values, such that the mean absolute percentage error (MAPE), a common statistical measure of forecasting accuracy, is undefined.